Accessing REST API calls with pacclient.py

 IBM Spectrum LSF Application Center provides standard RESTful web services for application submission, data management, job information query, job actions, and more.
 The LSF Application Center web service API can be integrated with many languages

 and methods.
-This example shows how to access the LSF Application Center REST API calls by using pacclient.py
+This example shows how to access the LSF Application Center REST API calls by using pacclient.py, which

 is a Python 3-based client.